Sic Parvis Magna Sample Chapter—Life at Plymouth

 John looked up.
 A black iron cage twisted and swayed on a gibbet, screeching with each turn.
 A grotesque human leg dangled inside.

-“It is from of the same man.”
+“It is from the same man.”
 John’s answer was nonchalant.
 “That man was executed here, then quartered.
-His parts were sent out like proclamations—warnings to those who might think to do the same.”
+His parts were sent out as warnings to those who might think to do the same.”

 “My father was the mayor of Plymouth.
 He still has friends in the city council.
 He mentioned that the council approved the courier fees to carry pieces to market towns like Tavistock.”